 - Notebooks are usually made by Samsung, Apple, Toshiba, Dell, and Sony.

-- Notebooks generally have much smaller processors, although many newer models do contain more processing power depending on the manufacturer.
+- Notebooks generally have much smaller memory than laptops.
+However, many newer models do contain bigger memory depending on the manufacturer.

 - A laptop has built in fans that are powerful, and are designed to adjust their cooling capacity based on the current state of usage.